 Our practice specializes in various aspects of rhinoplasty – nose job surgery and Dr. David performs up to 15 rhinoplasties per month.
 You are invited to visit our ethnic rhinoplasty and revision rhinoplasty pages and photo galleries.
 Click here to read rhinoplasty reviews.

 Rhinoplasty is a delicate operation, and requires careful planning and meticulous technique.
 It is considered one of the most challenging plastic surgery procedures.
-Your end result will depend on the experience and skill of your surgeon.
+Your end result will depend on the experience and skill of your rhinoplasty surgeon.

 It is important to examine multiple before and after photos, from multiple angles, to evaluate your surgeon and to determine the type of result you are likely to obtain.